SVT24: History

 The new channel was launched on 24 February 2003.
 It consisted of short three-minute bulletins from Rapport every half-hour.
 Between these many different programs were shown.
-In the day-time this consisted of 24 Direkt ("24 Live", Swedish version of C-SPAN), 24 Måndag-Fredag ("24 Monday-Friday") and reruns of the evening programmes.
+In the day-time, this consisted of 24 Direkt ("24 Live", Swedish version of C-SPAN), 24 Måndag-Fredag ("24 Monday-Friday"), and reruns of the evening programmes.
 The prime time show at 20:00 was 24 minuter ("24 minutes"), a daily chat show hosted by Claes Elfsberg.
-Other prime time shows included 24 Nöje ("24 Entertainment"), 24 Konsument ("24 Consumer"), Sverige Nu ("Sweden Now") and acquired programming such as Saturday Night Live, documentaries and World News from BBC World.
-During the weekends, the "interactive news service" 24 Vision and sport events where shown.
+Other prime-time shows included 24 Nöje ("24 Entertainment"), 24 Konsument ("24 Consumer"), Sverige Nu ("Sweden Now"), and acquired programming such as Saturday Night Live, documentaries and World News from BBC World.
+During the weekends, the "interactive news service" 24 Vision and sports events were shown.
+The relaunch also caused the closure of the full-time SVT Extra, which was only reserved for special events.

-In the autumn of 2003 the channel was hit by cost savings.
+In the autumn of 2003, the channel was hit by cost savings.
 The short bulletins were now only shown every hour in the daytime and 24 Direkt started occupying the rest of the day-time schedule.
 New shows included a taped radio show, Lantz i P3.
 In 2004 the acquired programming and BBC World disappeared.
-24 Konsument and 24 Nöje were however transformed into daily newscasts and sport bulletins were included in the evening.
+24 Konsument and 24 Nöje were however transformed into daily newscasts and sports bulletins were included in the evening.

 In 2005, the simulcasts of Rapport at 19:30 and Aktuellt at 18:00 and 21:00 ended and were replaced by mostly reruns of current affairs-based programmes from SVT1 and SVT2.
 24 Konsument was axed in late 2005 and in 2006 24 Nöje rebranded as Nöjesnytt with bulletins on both SVT1 (in the morning) and SVT2 (in the evening).
-On 1 July 2005 SVT24, along with SVT Barnkanalen and Kunskapskanalen became must-carry channels and SVT and UR subsequently agreed to let the said channels be distributed on UPC Sweden and Com Hem cable television systems in their basic analogue range.
+The channel became subject to must carry laws effective 1 July 2005 and SVT and UR subsequently agreed to have the channel carried on the basic analogue cable services of UPC Sweden and Com Hem.